Forest-Economics-Goettingen/optimLanduse/README.md

 farmers in the study region.
 Intermediate-term economic success is not relevant until consumption of the household is secured.
-While the performances of indicator 1 differ relatively strong among the scenarios, the performances of indicators 3 and 8 are similar in the scenarios.
+While the performances of indicator 1 differ relatively strong among the scenarios, the performances of indicators 3 and 8 are quite similar within all scenarios.
 This is attributed to the larger standard errors of this indicator.
-In contrast, Indicators 3 and 8 still show a low guaranteed performance level.
 It thus may be worth investigating the particular reasons for this high uncertainty of indicator 1.

 ``` r